Industries · Real Estate

 Should I have one LLC per property?

 It depends on your portfolio size, your risk tolerance, the financing involved, and your state of operation.
 One LLC per property gives the cleanest liability separation but adds cost and complexity.
 A Series LLC (where the state allows it) splits the difference.
-For investors with one or two properties, a single LLC or even Schedule E can be the right answer.
-We help you decide based on your actual situation, not a generic rule of thumb.
+For investors with one or two properties, a single LLC can be the right answer.
+The decision itself belongs with your attorney and tax preparer, and we are glad to join that conversation.
+Our job is making sure the books support whatever you choose, with clean per-entity records and reporting that keeps every property visible.

 How do you handle short-term rentals differently from long-term rentals?

 Short-term rentals (Airbnb, VRBO, and similar) get different tax treatment than long-term rentals.
 Average stay length, services provided, and material participation all affect whether income is reported on Schedule E or Schedule C, and whether passive activity loss rules apply.
-We track each property's classification, set up the bookkeeping appropriately, and flag the year-end implications before they surprise you.
+We set up the bookkeeping to match each property's classification, keep short-term and long-term activity cleanly separated, and flag the year-end implications for your tax preparer before they surprise anyone.

 Can you set up property-by-property reporting in QuickBooks?